CARV-ICS-FORTH/knot/docs/_sources/technical.rst.txt

 * Protects all services with an authentication/authorization mechanism, by configuring each respective ingress to perform single sing-on through the dashboard.
 The default deployment integrates `Vouch Proxy <https://github.com/vouch/vouch-proxy>`_ as an OAuth 2.0/OIDC client to the dashboard, which in turn provides credentials to the NGINX-based web proxy implementing the ingress.
 Thus, each service can only be accessed by its owner.
 This helps avoiding any external party visiting a user's service frontend without appropriate credentials.
 * Incorporates all services under a common SSL environment, so all data sent back-and-forth through each ingress is encrypted.

-Assuming that the dashboard is accessible at ``example.com``, user's "test" Zeppelin service named ``zeppelin`` will be exposed at ``zeppelin-test.example.com``.
-Karvdash will also inject appropriate rules to the service's ingress configuration, so that no other user can access ``zeppelin-test.example.com``.
+Assuming that the dashboard is accessible at ``example.com``, the "File Browser" service named ``browser`` started by user "test" will be exposed at ``browser-test.example.com``.
+Karvdash will also inject appropriate rules to the service's ingress configuration, so that no other user can access ``browser-test.example.com``.
 As the ingress will be configured with an SSL certificate for both ``example.com`` and ``*.example.com``, all connections will be SSL terminated.

 SSO service
 -----------